adafruit/awesome-stemma/awesome-stemma.md

 ![Stemma](./graphics/stemma-circuit.png)

-Adafruit Stemma is a collection of solderless digital/analog/power/I2C connection standards based on JST PH 3 and 4 pin connectors.
+Adafruit Stemma is a collection of solderless digital/analog/power connection standards based on JST PH 3 and 4 pin connectors.

 Stemma used the JST PH 2mm connector while Stemma QT uses the JST SH 1mm connector.
+For Stemma QT see [Awesome Stemma QT](./awesome-stemma-qt.md).

 Stemma equipped boards may be compatible with Seed Studio Grove connectors,